vnguyenbfb/vnguyenbfb.github.io/_posts/2017-07-01-Adidas Sales Analysis.md

 ### 5. Project Objectives

  1. Which retailers are generating the most revenue for Adidas?
- 2. Which regions are the best and worst regions?
+ 2. Which are the best and worst regions in terms of sales and profitability?
- 3. Which products are best selling?
+ 3. What products are best selling?
  4. How differrent sales methods are driving revenue and profitability?

 ### 6. Analysis